NetDocuments and iManage + Microsoft 365 Copilot Integration: A Deployment Guide for Canadian Law Firms (2026)

 HOW THIS GUIDANCE WAS ASSEMBLED

-This article draws on FC’s anonymized client data across multiple 2025-26 Ontario and British Columbia law-firm engagements, plus a named-client moment with the principal of a Toronto litigation boutique whose Copilot rollout we led through full LSO Rule 3.3-1 review.
+This article draws on anonymized client data from 2025-26 Ontario and British Columbia law-firm engagements.
+It adds a named-client moment with the principal of a Toronto litigation boutique.
+We led that firm’s Copilot rollout through a full LSO Rule 3.3-1 review.

-Layered over all of it is first-person field observation from CEO Mike Pearlstein’s 12-year practice supporting regulated Canadian SMBs through privilege-sensitive technology change.
+Layered over all of it is first-person field observation from CEO Mike Pearlstein, CISSP, whose 12-year practice supports regulated Canadian SMBs through privilege-sensitive technology change.

 Frequently asked questions